 We flip a switch and it’s there.
 Electricity.

-Most people take it for granted and assume it will always be available to them.
-But, what happens when a storm knocks out power transformers in your location or worse yet a substation 20 miles away is knocked offline?
+Most people take it for granted and mistakenly assume it will always be available to them.
+But, what happens when a storm knocks out power transformers in your location?

-You find yourself sitting in the dark… the computer and everything else you have become dependent upon is useless.
+You find yourself sitting in the dark.
+Your television, the computer and everything else you have become dependent upon is useless.
 Your cell phone might continue to work… but, for how long?
 Eventually you’ll need to recharge its battery.
 What about that food you have in the refrigerator?
-Will it keep until they get the power turned back on?
+Will your food keep until the power is turned back on?

 Don’t be left in the dark.